maskedcheddar/devdev-adv/README.md

 # devdev-adv
 A small Java text adventure with cats and cakes

-Attempt to run the adventure.jar file in runnable with:
+Attempt to run the Adventure.jar file with:
 ```java -jar Adventure.jar```

 ## Instructions!